-From August 9, 1990, until he departed Iraq on December 9, 1990, the Iraqi government confined Claimant to Kuwait, preventing him from leaving the country by the threat of force.
-As the Commission has previously held, starting on August 9, 1990, the Iraqi government formally closed Kuwait's borders, forcibly prohibiting U.S. nationals from leaving.23 As of that date, Iraq prohibited Claimant from leaving the country, effectively detaining him within the borders of Kuwait and Iraq.24 For Claimant, this formal policy of prohibiting U.S. nationals from leaving Kuwait and Iraq lasted until December 6, 1990, when the Iraqi government announced that all foreigners could leave.25 Because Iraq's previous releases of various categories of foreign nationals did not apply to Claimant,26 this was the earliest date that he was legally authorized to leave Iraq.
+From August 9, 1990, until he departed Iraq on December 12, 1990, the Iraqi government confined Claimant to Iraq, preventing him from leaving the country by the threat of force.
+As the Commission has previously held, starting on August 9, 1990, the Iraqi government formally closed all borders under its control, forcibly prohibiting U.S. nationals from leaving.
+As of that date, Iraq formally prohibited Claimant from leaving the country, effectively detaining him within the borders of Iraq.22 For Claimant, this formal policy of prohibiting U.S. nationals from leaving Kuwait and Iraq lasted until December 6, 1990, when the Iraqi government announced that all foreigners could leave.23 Because Iraq's previous releases of various categories of foreign nationals did not apply to Claimant,24 this was the earliest date that he was legally authorized to leave Iraq.

-Although Claimant may have been legally permitted to leave Kuwait on December 6, 1990, his detention did not end on that date.
-As the Commission has previously recognized, a claimant's detention ends only on the date that he is released from the control of the person or entity that detained him.27 Any attempt "[by the
+Although Claimant may have been legally permitted to leave Iraq on December 6, 1990, his detention did not end on that date.
+As the Commission has previously recognized, a claimant's detention ends only on the date that he is released from the control of the person or entity that detained him.25 Any attempt "[by the perpetrator] to restrict [the]

-21 Report and Recommendations Made by the Panel of Commissioners Concerning the First Instalment of Individual Claims for Damages up to US \$100,000 (Category "C" Claims), UN Doc.
+20 Report and Recommendations Made by the Panel of Commissioners Concerning the First Instalment of Individual Claims for Damages up to US \$100,000 (Category "C" Claims), UN Doc.
 S/AC.26/1994/3 (1994), at 93.

-22 See Claim No. IRQ-II-161, Decision No. IRQ-II-003, at 21.
+21 See Claim No. IRQ-II-161, Decision No. IRQ-II-003, at 21.